Assam Police: Controversies

 There are many allegations and court cases of police brutality, custodial death, human rights violations, fake encounter killing, extortion, filling fake cases to harass the general public, corruption filed against the Assam Police.
 Because of the corrupt politicians the police have always complained not being able to function properly.
 Different organizations and their open extortion are known to the public and the police also have been alleged to have a fair share on those.
 Another main acquisition of Assam police in the present is that they are the friends of thieves, kidnappers and murderers rather than the public and it is said that the police has a better share in those crime money.
 Corruption of the organization is at peak with people fearing to go to the police against a crime as they need to pay money to file an FIR or take actions.
+There have also been reported human rights abuses against the Naga people, which has incited and increased Naga nationalism.